 You may need to visit your cosmetic dentist who will check your teeth discoloration to determine whether it is intrinsic or extrinsic in nature.

 What to Know Before You Start the Teeth Whitening Procedure

 The following are necessary things you need to know about teeth whitening before undergoing the procedure.
 Knowing these tips will not only help you to get properly prepared for the procedure but also to have a realistic expectation and achieve the best result.

 Having healthy teeth is very important before undergoing the whitening procedure.
 This will make it very easy to achieve the best whitening result.
 More so, having healthy teeth will help to eliminate or reduce pain during the whitening process.
 For instance, you may experience severe pains if you have dental cavities, crooked teeth, gum recession, periodontal disease, exposed roots, or other dental problems.
 It is, therefore, important to go for dental checkup from a cosmetic dentist to ascertain you have healthy teeth before undergoing the dentist teeth whitening process.

 Be Prepared For Side Effects

-Teeth Whitening Is Safe When Done As Recommended
+Teeth Whitening Can Be a Safe Procedure When Done By a Professional or As Recommended

-Dentist teeth whitening offers a perfect option for boosting your appearance and giving you a brighter smile.
-It is important for you to use an experienced dentist who will handle your treatment with utmost professionalism.
-This will make the procedure safe for you and give you the opportunity to get the perfect outcome.
+Dentist teeth whitening procedure is a perfect option for enhancing the appearance of your teeth and getting a brighter smile.
+It is very important that you get an experienced cosmetic dentist who will handle the teeth whitening procedure with utmost professionalism.